Sublinear scaling in non-Markovian open quantum systems simulations: Theory

 To reduce the inner dimension, we keep only combinations of indices $(s,t)$ for which the product of singular values $\sigma^{(1)}_s \sigma^{(2)}_t \ge \epsilon_\textrm{select} \sigma^{(1)}_0 \sigma^{(2)}_0$ exceeds a value determined by a given threshold $\epsilon_\textrm{select}$.
 In practice, the new matrix is directly set to

 for the subset of $(s,t)$ obeying the condition above, while the remaining terms are passed on to the next matrices of the original MPOs:

-The combined forward sweep, selection, and combination process is followed by a backward sweep.
-To compensate for the fact that the selection based on the product of singular values is not locally optimal---in contrast to performing SVDs on the combined matrices~\cite{eckart1936}---we occasionally use a lower threshold for the selection and backward sweep compared to the forward sweep.
-For example, for the PT describing phonon effects in QDs in subsection~\ref{sec:QDPhonon}, we empirically find a significant speed-up when choosing the ratio ${r}_\epsilon=\epsilon_\textrm{select}/\epsilon_\textrm{forward}= \epsilon_\textrm{backward}/\epsilon_\textrm{forward}=0.3$, while at the same time we obtain similar accuracies as for the sequential algorithm if we identify $\epsilon_\textrm{forward}$ (the largest of our thresholds) with the the nominal threshold $\epsilon$ of the sequential algorithm.
+The combined forward sweep, selection, and combination process is depicted in Fig.~\ref{fig:compression}(b).
+It is followed by a backward sweep to further reduce bond dimensions.
+Over a wide range of different examples, we find that the selection reduces the combined inner dimensions from ${\chi'}^2$ to $\lambda\chi'$ with an empirical factor $\lambda$ between $2$ and $12$.
+The resulting number of floating point operations per SVD $\mathcal{O}(\lambda^3 {\chi'}^3 D^2)$ is therefore nominally comparable to that in the sequential algorithm, $\mathcal{O}({\chi'}^3 D^8)$.
+However, the massive reduction of inner bonds by our selection strategy comes at the cost of not guaranteeing optimal low-rank approximation.
+This can result in larger bond dimensions $\chi'$ and therefore in higher numerical demands per SVD compared to the sequential algorithm.
+As discussed in more detail in Appendix~\ref{app:ratio}, this issue can be ameliorated by choosing different thresholds for the selection and backward sweep compared to the forward sweep, which we parameterize by the ratios ${r}_s=\epsilon_\textrm{select}/\epsilon_\textrm{forward}$ and ${r}_b=\epsilon_\textrm{backward}/\epsilon_\textrm{forward}$, while at the same time we obtain similar accuracies as for the sequential algorithm if we identify $\epsilon_\textrm{forward}$ (the largest of our thresholds) with the nominal threshold $\epsilon$ of the sequential algorithm.

 Finally, it is noteworthy that our divide-and-conquer algorithm can be implemented in place, i.e. in such a way that only a single copy of the full PT-MPO has to be stored, despite the combination of MPO matrices at different positions in the MPO chain.
 This reduces the memory footprint of the algorithm.
 Furthermore, as the line sweeps access the individual MPO matrices in a predictable order, storing the PT-MPO on hard disk and preloading blocks of matrices can be efficiently implemented, with only a small overhead of about 10\% in overall computation time.
 This enables the calculation of PTs with many more time steps $n$ than would be possible if required to keep the full MPO in memory.